Alfresco/acs-packaging/docs/direct-access-urls.md

 >**Note:** `{$connectorName}` depends on Alfresco Cloud Connector.
 For S3 Connector it is 's3', for Azure Connector it is 'az'.

 >**Note:** Callers within the platform (i.e. Java interfaces) can either request a specific
-> expiry time or rely on the default.
+> expiry time or rely on the default (see above described properties for proposed default values).

 >**Note:** When multiple S3 buckets are used for storage in Alfresco, each S3 Content Store can
 > be configured with either the default (common) S3 Connector-specific properties (i.e.